 This isn’t just a good question for your video testimonials – it’s vital, positive customer feedback that can help guide your sales approach to convincing other prospective customers.

 4. What made our product/service/company a good fit for you?

 This leads on from the above, but gives the customer the opportunity to delve deeper into what it was that attracted them to your business.

 By giving your customers free rein to talk about their favourite features of your product, service or company, you can find out valuable information about what it is exactly that makes your customers choose you.

-It’s also a great way to attract new customers as, according to a 2019 Wyzowl survey, 2 out of 3 people say they’d be more likely to make a purchase after watching a testimonial video demonstrating how a business, product, or service had helped another person like them.
+It’s also a great way to attract new customers as, according to our recent survey, 2 out of 3 people say they’d be more likely to make a purchase after watching a testimonial video demonstrating how a business, product, or service had helped another person like them.

 5. Specifically, what was the best thing about our product or service?